mhagstrand/slate/source/includes/_themes_style_editor.md

 ## <span class="jumptarget"> About Style Editor </span>

-Style Editor allows users to customize the look and feel of their Bigcommerce store, without the need to know HTML/CSS.
+Style Editor allows users to customize the look and feel of their BigCommerce store, without needing to know HTML or CSS conventions.
 Using a simple WYSIWYG interface, users can edit colors and fonts, then see the changes simultaneously in a live preview.

-Style Editor uses LESS as a CSS preprocessor, allowing it to take advantage of variables and other functions to ensure design consistency.
+Style Editor uses Less.js as a CSS preprocessor.
+This allows Style Editor to take advantage of variables and other functions to ensure design consistency.

-## <span class="jumptarget"> What is LESS? </span>
+## <span class="jumptarget"> What Is Less.js? </span>

-LESS is a CSS preprocessor that allows theme designers to use advanced functions and programming principles in their CSS.
-A javascript compiler runs over the LESS files and converts them into usable CSS that can be included in themes.
+Less (formally, Less.js) is a CSS preprocessor that allows theme designers to use advanced functions and programming principles in their CSS.
+A JavaScript compiler runs over the Less files, and converts them into usable CSS that can be included in themes.

-For more information on examples, techniques, and how to install LESS, please see <a href="http://lesscss.org/" target="_blank">lesscss.org</a>.
+For more information on examples, techniques, and how to install Less, please see <a href="http://lesscss.org/" target="_blank">lesscss.org</a>.

-## <span class="jumptarget"> Integrating a theme with the Style Editor </span>
+## <span class="jumptarget"> Integrating a Theme with the Style Editor </span>

-The Style Editor uses a specific group of files to build its User Interface, and to compile and generate the stylesheet.
-Bigcommerce’s developer theme, Blueprint, already contains these out of the box.
-The files are stored in the Styles/less directory.
+The Style Editor uses a specific group of files to build its user interface, and to compile and generate the stylesheet.
+BigCommerce’s base developer theme, Blueprint, already contains these out-of-the-box.
+The files are stored in the `Styles/less` directory.

-The files the Style Editor depends on are:
+The Style Editor depends on these files:

 *   `style-editor-variables.less`
 *   `internal-variables.less`